GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/load-fast-enough-for-pwa/index.md

 updated: 2019-09-19
 ---

-Many users of your page visit over a slow cellular network connection.
+Many users of your page visit on a slow cellular network connection.
-Ensuring that your page loads fast over a simulated mobile network ensures that your page loads in a reasonable amount of time for your mobile users.
+Making your page load quickly on a mobile network helps to ensure a positive experience for your mobile users.

 {% Aside 'note' %}
 A fast page load on a mobile network is a baseline requirement for a site